-Establishing a positive model for other livestock operations is essential.
-In the last ten years, Brazilian swine production grew by 28%, reaching breeding levels of approximately 36 million animals.3 In 2004, the swine population in Minas Gerais was approximately 3.5 million.4 Considering that a typical hog produces 5.8 kilograms of effluent daily (Table A1), annually some 7.5 million metric tons of hog waste is produced in these states alone.
-Introducing progressive AWMS practices throughout the region could result in an annual reduction of over 3.26 million tonnes5 of carbon dioxide equivalent (CO2e) annually.
+Establishing a positive model for livestock operations is essential.
+In 2005, the swine population in Brazil was 34,063,934.3 In 2005, the swine population of Minas Gerais was approximately 3.5 million heads.4 Considering that a typical hog produces 5.8 kilograms of effluent daily (Table A1), some 7.5 million metric tons of hog waste is produced annually in Minas Gerais alone.
+Introducing progressive AWMS practices throughout Minas Gerais has the potential to reduce approximately 3.26 million tonnes 5 of carbon dioxide equivalent (CO2e) each year.